Code-Institute-Submissions/eHand/docs/testing.md

     * The correct details were displayed for each notice details, depending on the circumstances.

 * :hammer: TEST:    (Notice Details - comments)
+    * Expect comment to post using fetch to prevent page reload.
     * Expect comments to display "no comments yet" on a new notice.
     * Expect Comments to display current users comments in blue.
     * Expect Comments to display authors comments in black.